ellakoa/postcard-poem/content/posts/tricksy-summer.md

 alt: "111"
 poem: |-
   Summer had been a bit tricksy
-  The winds had been very ditsy
+  The winds had been very ditsy.

-  Just as we thought that was our lot
+  When autumn thought it had the spot
   The weather turned incredibly hot
-  The sun opened up the furnace door and out its latent heat did pour.
+  The sun opened up the furnace door and out, it’s latent heat did pour.

   The land, too green to scorch
-  revelled under the fiery torch.
+  basked under the fiery torch
-  The days were hot and balmy,
-  the nights, humid and clammy.
+  The grass kept growing,
+  We all kept mowing.

-  Summer was finally making a stake if a tad too short and a tad too late.
+  Summer was finally making a stake
+  With autumn saying hurry up mate,
+  You are out of turn and a tad too late.

   Feeling pleased it had done its bit
-  Summer packed up shop and quit.
+  Summer reluctantly, gradually split.
 alignPoemLeft: false
 removePostcardPadding: false
 address: Tricksy and Ditsy